Zillow enhanced its AI search feature, so now you can sadly stare at even more overpriced homes

 The popular real estate marketplace integrated some AI tools into its search feature last year, but it just released a fairly substantial software update that brings in more options.
 Users can now use natural language to find homes or rentals based on commute times or how far they are from schools or other points of interest.

-Before conversational AI, people would have to use filters to come up with a list of appropriate domiciles.
+Before this type of AI, people would have to use filters to come up with a list of appropriate domiciles.
 Now, you can just write “homes 20 min drive from Red Hook” and get some good listings.
 This should also be useful for areas with popular destinations.
 For instance, you could write “homes near Mall of America” instead of combing through every Minneapolis-adjacent listing.

 Today’s update also lets the AI algorithm search by cost, so you can add preferred pricing into the query.
 The AI-enhanced search already included the option to look for homes by ideal layout, location, style and condition.
 It's the money and commute stuff that's new.